tschissl/certification/OKUM.md

 median.after <- median(GOM.median.after[[measurand]], na.rm = TRUE)
 ```

-The SiO2 median of the Lab+packet medians without outlier removal is 44.1638 g/100 g
+The Fe2O3T median of the Lab+packet medians without outlier removal is 11.8286 g/100 g
-The SiO2 mean of the Lab means after outlier removal of 16 is 44.1425 g/100 g
+The Fe2O3T mean of the Lab means after outlier removal of lab # 12, 16 is 11.8098 g/100 g
-The SiO2 median of the Lab+packet medians after outlier removal is 44.1444 g/100 g
+The Fe2O3T median of the Lab+packet medians after outlier removal is 11.8271 g/100 g